A Look at Functional Medicine Among Healthcare Trends

 A Small Intestinal Bacterial Overgrowth (SIBO) test is one of the first tests ordered by a Functional Medicine physician if patients are experiencing GI symptoms.
 SIBO occurs when bacteria enter the normally sterile small intestine and begin to colonize.
 The test measures the release of hydrogen and methane in the breath to evaluate the presence of SIBO.

 IgG Food Sensitivity Panel

-A hot topic in today’s society is food sensitivities.
+A hot topic in today’s society is food sensitivity.
 Many patients think this is a good place to start in their health journey and want to know what foods to avoid.
-These tests have become increasingly popular due to direct-to-consumer sensitivity tests from companies like Everlywell, which serve as an introduction to immunoglobulin (IgG) testing.
+These tests have become increasingly popular due to direct-to-consumer sensitivity tests from companies like EverlyWell, which serve as an introduction to immunoglobulin (IgG) testing.

-The methodology for specimen collections for these tests can vary from dry blood spot done via at-home testing, or a full blood draw in a lab.
+The methodology for specimen collection for these tests can vary from dry blood spots done via at-home testing, or full blood draw in a lab.

 Genova’s offering offers insight into symptoms triggered by food.
 It is a blood test that measures 87 antibodies commonly consumed in foods.
 By understanding which foods may cause symptoms of chronic health conditions, a patient can remove the reactive foods to relieve symptoms.